burmat/burmatscripts/bash/bitnami-wp/README.md

 ## BITNAMI (WORDPRESS) Util Scripts

 I like to have one primary server up and running WP with a secondary on standby.
-I leveage the scripts in this folder to backup the primary server, download the backups locally for long-term storage, and upload them to a secondary server.
-This makes it trivial to recreate our website for a specific backup date.

-I can then leverage DNS to point to the secondary server while I bring the primary down for maintenance (WP Updates, plugin updates, etc..).
-This enables me to test the new WP upgrades and only direct visiters there when testing is concluded.
+I leverage the scripts in this folder to backup the primary server, download the backups locally for long-term storage, and upload them to a secondary server in AWS.
+This makes it trivial to re-create our website from a specific backup date.
+Leveraging DNS makes it possible to re-target the secondary server while the primary is brought down for maintenance.
+This enables me to test the new WP upgrades and only correct DNS when testing on the primary is concluded.
 It also means I have a secondary server on standby to cut over to in the case of problems on the primary.

-### !!
-Certificate/Hostnames are hardcoded - make sure you read the scripts before running them
+#### Certificate Names/Hostnames are hardcoded - make sure you read the scripts before running them

 | Filename        | Description                                                                          |
 |-----------------|--------------------------------------------------------------------------------------|